yasermaly/Writer-s-Block/README.md

 The website is deployed on Heroku at this link: https://blockwriters.herokuapp.com/

 # Future enhancements
 Improved display styling of the articles to display in a grid.
+Implement user authentication and the ability to create admin profiles to be able to edit articles/authors